krother/Python3_Basics_Tutorial/tabular_data/os.md

 ----

-## Recap: Read and Writ Text Files
+## Recap: Read and Write Text Files

 Insert working code into the blanks: